gbxyz/perl-net-epp/README.md

 # NAME

-Net::EPP - a Perl library for the Extensible Provisioning Protocol (EPP)
+Net::EPP - a Perl library for the Extensible Provisioning Protocol (EPP).

 # DESCRIPTION